OCA/sale-workflow/sale_order_type/README.rst

    propagated.
 2. You can also define a type for a particular partner if you go to *Sales & Purchases* and set a sale order type.
+3. When no type is set on the partner and no default is provided in the context, the sale order uses the first available type according to the sequence configured on sale order types.

 Bug Tracker
 ===========